Ingersoll Rand Inc.

 IR Fundamental Analysis

-Revenue & Profitability IR's Q4 revenue grew to $2.09 billion from $1.96 billion in Q3, showing positive momentum.
-However, profitability metrics weakened significantly, with the gross profit margin declining from 43.7% to 24.1% due to a substantial increase in cost of revenue.
-Despite this, the company maintained a solid net profit margin of 12.7% in Q4, supported by improved operating income efficiency.
+Revenue & Profitability IR reported Q4 revenue of $2.09 billion, showing sequential growth from Q3's $1.96 billion.
+However, profitability metrics weakened significantly, with the gross profit margin declining sharply from 43.7% to 24.1% quarter-over-quarter.
+Despite this contraction, the company maintained a solid net profit margin of 12.7%, though operating income showed volatility between quarters.

 Financial Health The company maintains a strong liquidity position with a current ratio of 2.06 and quick ratio of 1.49.
-IR's conservative debt management is evidenced by a low debt-to-equity ratio of 0.47 and healthy interest coverage of 10.2x.
-Operating cash flow generation remains robust at 23.9% of revenue, providing ample coverage for debt obligations and capital expenditures.
+Debt levels appear manageable with a conservative debt-to-equity ratio of 0.47 and healthy interest coverage of 10.2x.
+The cash flow to debt ratio of 0.10 suggests adequate, though not robust, capacity to service obligations from operating cash flows.

 Quarterly Revenue